-- What made you want to start MCG?
+What made you want to start MCG?

-- What have been some of your biggest accomplishments as a business owner?
+What have been some of your biggest accomplishments as a business owner?

 Any time we can help our clients reach their goals is a huge accomplishment, and I’m happy to say we’ve had many such successes over the years.
 Winning awards is nice, but the effect the work has on our clients is what matters most.

 Any time we’ve done anything for the first time really stands out: our first video project for Elburn Cooperative.
 The first mobile app we designed for Great Lakes Hybrids.
 The first animated video we did for Pearson Fuels.
 Working with Stanley Security for the first time.
-The first time we went to South Dakota for Agtegra.

 I recently read an article about why it is that time seems to drag on forever when you’re a kid, and why the years seem to fly by when you get older.
 The writer’s theory was that when you’re young, you’re always experiencing things for the first time and that makes everything so much more memorable and exciting.
 As we get older, we tend to stop doing things for the first time – the first day of school, a first dance, a first kiss – and we settle into routines.

 It’s important to keep having those new experiences and to keep challenging yourself.
 What I love about our business is all of the different projects and clients we work with.
-It makes every day different and exciting in it’s own way.
+It makes every day different and exciting in its own way.

-- What do you like most about your job?
+What do you like most about your job?

 I love that every day is really different.
-I work on so many different things in a day that require different levels of thinking, so I try to be very mindful of whatever I’m working on and focus on the task at hand.
+I work on so many different things in a day that require different areas of thinking, so I try to be very mindful of whatever I’m working on and focus on the task at hand.
 Some days are very creative with working on a website design, writing a script, brainstorming, or developing marketing concepts.
-Other days are for client meetings, events, project proposals, or billing and accounting.
+Other days are for client meetings, events, project proposals, or accounting.

 I’m also so thankful for the relationships we have with our team.
 I trust Adam and the development team with all of our backend work and I’m incredibly thankful for the guidance they give us on all things web and mobile.
 Olivia and our other writers help in so many different ways with different clients, in both big picture concepts and the many details.
-And I trust Ryan, Angelo, and our other video team members to produce very high quality work on a consistent basis.
+And I trust Ryan, Angelo, and our video teams to produce very high quality work on a consistent basis.

-- What’s something people would be surprised to hear about entrepreneurship?
+What’s something people would be surprised to hear about entrepreneurship?

 But passion will only get you so far.
 You also need to be making money.
 If you’re not, then you’re not running a business – you have a hobby.

-- What’s the single biggest lesson you’ve learned in the last 14 years of running your own business?
+What’s the single biggest lesson you’ve learned in the last 14 years of running your own business?

 Balance.
 I think that’s something that everyone strives for.
-Running a business takes so many more hours than working as an employee for someone else – it can be very demanding.
+Running a business takes so many more hours than working as an employee for someone else.
+It can be very demanding.